efabless/Caravel_on_FPGA/README.md

 export PDK_ROOT=<path_to_PDK>
 export PDK= sky130A
 ```
 you will find the hex file generated in the same directory of the test.
+For this tutorial, you can modify the ``gpio_mgmt`` test to have [this](https://github.com/NouranAbdelaziz/Caravel_on_FPGA/tree/main/Caravel/C_program) C program  which toggles the mgmt gpio pin and enables the debug interface.

 2) Use Vivado to add the source files you can find [here](https://github.com/NouranAbdelaziz/Caravel_on_FPGA/tree/main/flash_programming/src), along with the constraints file you can find [here](https://github.com/NouranAbdelaziz/Caravel_on_FPGA/tree/main/flash_programming/constr) then click on "generate bitstream" you can find under "PROGRAM AND DEBUG" in the side bar.
 You can also use the ready bitstream you can find [here](https://github.com/NouranAbdelaziz/Caravel_on_FPGA/tree/main/flash_programming/bit_file)